Actor Kevin Spacey cleared of all charges of sexual assault - Local News 8

 Spacey thanked the jury after it cleared him following 12 hours and 26 minutes of deliberation across three days.
 Today also marks his 64th birthday.

-Speaking to reporters outside the London court shortly after its verdict, Spacey said he was “humbled.”
+In a brief statement to reporters outside the court shortly after the verdict, Spacey said he was “humbled.”

 “I imagine that many of you can understand that there’s a lot for me to process after what has just happened today.
 But I would like to say that I’m enormously grateful to the jury for having taken the time to examine all of the evidence and all of the facts carefully, before they reached their decision.
 And I am humbled by the outcome today,” he said.